ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 This is situation is pretty clear.
 Get an unauthorized message.
 One way to get a little bit more information is to use the -v option with curl.
 This will show you the headers sent and received, the TLS session information, etc ...

-Now let's use a wrong host or URI for the back end.
+Now let's use a wrong host or URI for the back-end.

 ![Trouble shoot 1](./images/troubleshoot-wrong-uri-1.png)